 Although leaks can be challenging to detect, there are still common places where they are most likely to be.
 These are the spots where you should begin your inspection.
 Cracks and holes commonly form on knee walls that support attic rafters.
 They also appear near plumbing vents, recessed lights, air ducts, plumbing vents, and wiring holes.
 Use a flashlight to perform a thorough visual inspection.
 You can have someone stand on the outside of the building at night to find cracks where the flashlight may be shining through the walls.
 During the test, use blue tape to mark areas that need to be sealed.

 Air leak detectors are useful devices that offer a high level of accuracy in finding where leaks are present.
 Professional smoke pencils produce a fog that will allow you to check for where air may be entering the building.

 Close the doors, windows and chimney flue in your home to seal the house of air that may enter the building.
 Walk around the perimeter of each room with a candle while placing the flame close to areas where leaks may be present.
 Keep a close eye on the flame, which will begin to flicker or move horizontally if air is entering the building.
 To ensure you know the areas that need to be sealed, take note of places where the candle flickers.
 This will help reduce the demands put on your heating system.

 Our technicians are qualified to provide you with tailored solutions to your specific heating and AC needs.
-Call us at Bratcher Heating and A/C today for more information.
+Call us at Bratcher Heating & Air Conditioning, Inc. today for more information.
 We perform heating and cooling installation, maintenance, and repair throughout Bloomington, Normal, Champaign, Urbana, Peoria and Morton.